MoseleyBioinformaticsLab/MESSES/_sources/tutorial.rst.txt

 Options
 -------

-**--silent** - This option specifies what warnings should be printed. "full" will silence all warnings, "nuisance" will only silence warnings that have been deemed to be a nuisance in some cirumstances, and "none" will silence no warnings which is the default.
+--silent  This option specifies what warnings should be printed. "full" will silence all warnings, "nuisance" will only silence warnings that
+          have been deemed to be a nuisance in some cirumstances, and "none" will silence no warnings which is the default.

-**--pds** - This option specifies that a protocol-dependent schema should be used with the command and where to read the file from.
-If "-" is given, the PDS will be read from stdin, anything else is interpreted as a filepath.
+--pds  This option specifies that a protocol-dependent schema should be used with the command and where to read the file from.
+If "-" is given,
+       the PDS will be read from stdin, anything else is interpreted as a filepath.
 If the PDS is an Excel file, the default sheet name to read in is
        #validate, to specify a different sheet name separate it from the file name with a colon ex: file_name.xlsx:sheet_name.

-**--csv** - This option specifies that the PDS file is a CSV (comma delimited) file.
-If the PDS file is read from stdin, it is required to indicate what type of file it is, otherwise it will be determined from the file extension if not specified.
+--csv  This option specifies that the PDS file is a CSV (comma delimited) file.
+If the PDS file is read from stdin, it is required to indicate
+       what type of file it is, otherwise it will be determined from the file extension if not specified.

-**--xlsx** - This option specifies that the PDS file is an Excel file.
-This type of file cannot be read from stdin, but can still be specified to indicate that the PDS file is an Excel file.
+--xlsx  This option specifies that the PDS file is an Excel file.
+This type of file cannot be read from stdin, but can still be specified to
+        indicate that the PDS file is an Excel file.

-**--json** - This option specifies that the PDS file is a JSON file.
-If the PDS file is read from stdin, it is required to indicate what type of file it is, otherwise it will be determined from the file extension if not specified.
+--json  This option specifies that the PDS file is a JSON file.
+If the PDS file is read from stdin, it is required to indicate what type of
+         file it is, otherwise it will be determined from the file extension if not specified.

-**--additional** - This option specifies that an additional JSON schema file should be used with the command and where to read the file from.
+--additional  This option specifies that an additional JSON schema file should be used with the command and where to read the file from.
               If "-" is given, the file will be read from stdin, anything else is interpreted as a filepath.

-**--format** - This option specifies that additional validation should be done with the assumption that the input JSON is going to be converted into the given format.
+--format  This option specifies that additional validation should be done with the assumption that the input JSON is going to be converted
+          into the given format.

-**--no_base_schema** - This option specifies that validation against the base schema should not be done.
+--no_base_schema  This option specifies that validation against the base schema should not be done.
 Use this along with the
                   --no_extra_checks option to validate against only your own schema supplied with the --additional option.

-**--no_extra_checks** - This option specifies that extra validation beyond the base schema should not be done.
+--no_extra_checks  This option specifies that extra validation beyond the base schema should not be done.
 Use this along with the
                    --no_base_schema option to validate against only your own schema supplied with the --additional option.

-**--input** - This option specifies that an input JSON file should be used with the "save-schema" command and where to read the file from.
+--input  This option specifies that an input JSON file should be used with the "save-schema" command and where to read the file from.
          If "-" is given, the file will be read from stdin, anything else is interpreted as a filepath.
 If a PDS is given, protocols from the input protocol table are added to the parent_protocol table in the PDS, which changes the final schema used for validation.
 So you may need to specify an input JSON file to reproduce the schema from the "json" command exactly.

 Examples